ThatCoolCoder/foss-rcas/README.md

     - make thumbnails for all the scenes, at the correct resolution
     - Create an EDF with retracts and flaps
     - Create a bushplane about 1.1-1.3kg size
-    - Mini 3d: increase control surface size in the model, make it fly more 3d
+    - Mini 3d: increase control surface size in the model, make it fly more 3d, make it fly less trash
-    - Make large oval decent (model some low-poly houses, put them or impostors of them all around, put more rows so it actually loooks like a place)
+    - Make large oval decent (model some low-poly houses, put them or impostors of them all around, put more rows so it actually looks like a place)
     - Do a remaster of the T28
     - Make Ace's Track (not that large)
     - Make a converted golf course location (quite large)